 For my masters, I began working along new, fresher coastline — the Great Lakes!
 At Michigan Sate University, I studied how multi-jurisdictional collaboration in the Great Lakes basin facilitated the spread of ecosystem-based management principles across all five lakes.
 I documented the key principles of ecosystem-based management.
 My advisors were Dr. William Taylor, a University Distinguished Professor of Global Fishery Systems, and Dr. Andrew Muir, the Science Director at the Great Lakes Fishery Commission (a bi-national organization between the United Stated and Canada).

-After finishing my masters, I moved to Virginia to work with Center for Coastal Resource Management for my PhD.
+After finishing my masters, I moved to Virginia to work with Center for Coastal Resource Management for my PhD under Dr. Donna Bilkovic.
 I am researching how different regions are ecologically connected (say, through fish movement) among marshes along the Chesapeake Bay, focusing on living shorelines — which are recreated marshes made to mimic natural marshes.
 As the Bay has a lot of people who live on it, their personal choices can collectively affect habitat for fish and other marine species.
-I am also interested in how people can influence other people, like their neighbors, and how a person’s relationship can potentially influence their decisions.
-At the Center for Coastal Resource Management, I am working with Donna Bilkovic at the Virginia Institute of Marine Science, which is a school within the College of William and Mary.
+I am also interested in how people can influence other people, like their neighbors, and how a person’s social circle can potentially influence their decisions on how they modify their shoreline.